Kamal725528/markettingApp/README.md

 - **Spring MVC Architecture:** Organizes the application into separate layers for better maintainability and extensibility.
 - **Auto-generated Welcome Email:** Implements a special feature where a welcoming email is automatically sent to the registered user's email upon successful submission of the registration form.
 This personalized touch enhances user experience.
+- **REST API Development:** The entire project is built using RESTful API principles, allowing for seamless interaction and communication with other applications or clients.
+- **Postman Testing:** The REST API is thoroughly tested using Postman, ensuring its reliability, security, and proper functioning.